Explanation of file types used by Delusional Mind

 FLAC

 FLAC stands for Free Lossless Audio Codec.
 FLAC files are quite large since they're lossless.
-If you want a perfect copy or are going to burn it to cd and want a cd quality source then FLAC is what you're after.
+If you want a perfect copy for your library or are going to burn it to cd and want a cd quality source then FLAC is what you're after.
 If you just want something to listen to that is good, but not cd quality, then the OGG and MP3 files are what you want (and are MUCH smaller).
+FLAC has gained in popularity and now enjoys the status of being the de facto standard lossless audio compression codec in use.
 FLAC is an open standard and is not covered by any patents.
-FLAC files available for purchase from Delusional Mind are roughly 50-60% of the size of the uncompressed CD audio and will produce a perfect copy.
+FLAC files available for purchase from Delusional Mind have 16 bit resolution and a sampling rate of 44.1kHz.
+They are roughly 50-60% of the size of the uncompressed PCM audio and will produce a perfect copy.
 There is no better version of the music in existance.
 Our CD's are created from these files.

 OGG

 OGG is a media container format and can contain virtually any kind of media including both audio and video.
 The most common type of payload when you see this extension is going to be audio encoded using the Vorbis audio codec.
 This combination is typically called "OGG Vorbis".
-The Vorbis codec is equal to or superior to most other audio codecs.
+Vorbis is a modern lossy audio compression codec that performs roughly equal to most other modern lossy audio codecs and dramatically outperforms obsolete codecs like mp3.
 It also is freely available, documented, and patent and royalty free, which sets it in a class by itself as all other comparable codecs are closed and require payment of excessive royalties to legally use.
-OGG Vorbis files released for free by Delusional Mind are encoded at quality level 8 (nominal bit rate 256kbps).
+OGG Vorbis files released for free by Delusional Mind are encoded at quality levels ranging from 3 to 8 (nominal bit rate 112kbps to 256kbps).

 MP3

-MP3 is the extension used for audio encoded using the MPEG-1 Audio Layer 3 codec.
-This is by far the most commonly found format on the internet for audio.
+MP3 is the extension used for audio encoded using the MPEG-1 Audio Layer 3 lossy audio compression codec.
+This is by far the most commonly found format on the internet for lossy audio.
+Developed in the early 1990's it was a ground breaking and high quality codec for it's time.
+In the decades since, it has been largely superceded by newer, more modern codecs such as Vorbis, AAC, and Opus.
+In general, it requires a substantially higher bitrate for mp3 to match the quality of a lower bitrate modern lossy codec.
 It is a closed format and requires the payment of very high royalties to encode files due to patents on the algorithms.
 Because of the legal and financial issues surrounding the MP3 codec, Delusional Mind will only release free files using it.
-Any tracks purchased from Delusional Mind will be provided in your choice of OGG Vorbis, FLAC, or, providing a full album is purchased, a physical CD.
+Any tracks purchased from Delusional Mind will be provided in your choice of OGG Vorbis, Opus, FLAC, or, providing a full album is purchased, a physical CD.
 MP3 files released by Delusional Mind are encoded at a variable bit-rate averaging around 224kbps.

 Please see this wikipedia article which describes the LAME mp3 encoder and which also links to various software which uses it.